aDecoy/rust-workshop/docs/docs/module7/5_challenge.md

 The starter code for this challenge is [available on GitHub](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/examples/module7/rust_app).

 If you're struggling, you can find [a solution on GitHub](https://github.com/jeastham1993/rust-for-dotnet-devs-workshop/tree/main/src/solutions/module7/rust_app).
-But try it on your own first, if you're finding it difficult that's good.
+Try it on your own first, if you're finding it difficult that's good.
 It means you're learning.

 By completing this challenge, you'll create a much more flexible application architecture that allows you to swap out data access implementations (for example, to use a database in the future) without changing your business logic or API handlers.